gregogolla/investrak-iicdocs/09_user_reports.md

 ## FINANCIAL REPORTS

+!>**IMPORTANT**\
-!>The financial reports are for informational use only.
+The financial reports are for informational use only.
 They are intended only to provide guidance and insight into the regular and daily activities of your investment club.
 Consult a certified accountant or authorised financial professional  before using them for regulatory reporting.

 ### Financial Reports - Balance sheet
 The Balance Sheet details of the assets and liabilities of club.
 The Total Assets will always equal the Total Liabilities plus Members Equity of the club.